Here are some of the things I like and don’t like to see in resumes.

 - Open source - Contributing to open source is indicative of someone with a passion for software and an interest in engaging in the tech community.

-- Good schools – Even though I went to a state school in New York, I can’t help but to like to see MIT or CMU on a resume.
-But I’ll also confess I’ve had more luck with WPI than most other schools.
+- Good schools - Even though I went to a state school in New York, I can’t help but to like to good CS schools on a resume.
+But I’ll also confess I’ve had more luck with WPI locally than other better known schools.

 - Good GPAs - While a good GPA doesn’t always result in good engineers, it is definitely an indicator of strong intellect / analytics.